mwrnd/innova2_flex_xcku15p_notes/debug_notes/README.md

 ![RESET Button Schematic](img/Server_Motherboard_RESET_Button_Schematic.png)

 A standard Schmitt-Trigger inverter such as the [SN74LVC1G14](https://www.ti.com/lit/gpn/SN74LVC1G14) has a positive-going threshold voltage of about 1.5V with a 3.3V supply.
 I have measured 1k-Ohm between the RESET+ pin and the 3.3V ATX Power supply rail.
-A 330uF capacitor [delays](http://ladyada.net/library/rccalc.html) boot by about 200ms.
+A 330uF capacitor therefore [delays](http://ladyada.net/library/rccalc.html) boot by about 200ms.

 ![RC Delay Calculator](img/RC_Delay_Calculator.png)